August 22, 2019 195

 Through the internet, the computer has made business communication in various forms possible.
 Internet is meant for communication both within and across national boundaries.

 World Wide Web (WWW) is part of the popular system setup within the internet specifically for publishing and accessing information.
-It is made up of websites which are linked to one another in a network.
-A website is made up of web pages which may contain texts of various sizes and formats, graphic designs and hyperlinks.
+It is made up of websites that are linked to one another in a network.
+A website is made up of web pages that may contain texts of various sizes and formats, graphic designs and hyperlinks.
 A hyperlink enables a visitor to a website (a browser) to jump from one part of the web to another place either on the same web page or to another page or another website in another part of the world.

 Individuals, groups, companies, researchers, associations or organizations can and do develop and maintain websites of their own.
 Available at such a website could be information about the company or organization (its history, owners, vision, mission, plans, structure, goods and services) which it wants to share with the rest of the world.